Fork me on GitHub

 • A GitLab project to connect to Teleport.
 This can either be on GitLab's cloud-hosted offering (gitlab.com) or on a self-hosted GitLab instance.
 When using a self-hosted GitLab instance, your Teleport Auth Server must be able to connect to your GitLab instance and your GitLab instance must be configured with a valid TLS certificate.

-Step 1/3.
+Step 1/4.
 Create a join token

 To allow GitLab CI to authenticate to your Teleport cluster, you'll first need to create a join token.
 A GitLab join token contains allow rules that describe which pipelines can use that token in order to join the Teleport cluster.
-A rule can contain multiple fields, and any pipeline that matches all of the fields within a single rule is granted access.
+A rule can contain multiple fields, and any pipeline that matches all the fields within a single rule is granted access.

 In this example, you will create a token with a rule that grants access to any GitLab CI job within a specific GitLab project.
 Determine the fully qualified path of your GitLab project.
 This will include your username (or group) and the name of your project, e.g my-user/my-project.